How to raise an avid reader!

 No one’s really sure, as most parents with toddlers have probably lost count.

-“Research has shown that children who are familiar with 8-10 nursery rhymes by age 4 are better readers by age 8 than peers who weren’t exposed to nursery rhymes,” notes Darlene Kostrub, retired Chief Executive Officer of the Literacy Coalition of Palm Beach County.
+“Research has shown that children who are familiar with eight to 10 nursery rhymes by age 4 are better readers by age 8 than peers who weren’t exposed to nursery rhymes,” says Darlene Kostrub, retired chief executive officer of the Literacy Coalition of Palm Beach County.
 “A child needs spoken words in their vocabulary bank before they can learn to read those words, and for young children, hearing and repeating those words when they rhyme is a fun way to build a vocabulary.”Along with rhymes, singing, talking and looking at picture books also strengthen reading skills, she says.

-But you don’t need to get in the car or go shopping to access valuable teaching moments.
-Just changing a diaper or taking your child with you to check the mail can strengthen vocabulary, as long as you talk to your child about each step of the process (For example: Let’s go get the mail!
-First, we’ll put on our shoes, then we’ll open the front door, etc.)
+But you don’t need to get in the car or go shopping for valuable teaching moments.
+Just changing a diaper or taking your child to check the mail can strengthen vocabulary, as long as you talk about each step of the process (For example: "Let’s go get the mail!
+First, we’ll put on our shoes, then we’ll open the front door.")

 “A person, young or old, must be exposed to a language for five years before they are fluent,” Kostrub says.
 “And because of the rate at which the brain develops in the first three years of life, it is critical that children are exposed to language through talking, reading and singing starting at birth, or even in the womb.”

 By age 4, the conversation can turn into a two-way street.
 At this stage, it’s beneficial to ask open-ended questions and hear what your child has to say.